 The course is designed to expose students to some of the more commonly used psychological instruments in clinical and research settings.
 Emphasis will be placed on the integration of testing data and its utility in diagnosis and treatment planning.
 Students will be exposed to the ways in which psychologists think about utilizing testing.
+Furthermore, to meet the credit hour for direct instruction, students will be asked to administer tests outside of scheduled class time to gain exposure to various psychological measures.

 IV.
-Course Learning Outcomes: Students will be able to ...
+Course Learning Outcomes: Students will be able to...

 - 1. Describe instruments that may be used in the following domains: behavioral checklists, objective measure, intelligence measures, individual, and relational measures. - 2.
 Summarize the scientific basis of test development, including reliability and validity. - 3.
 Identify, at the basic level, an inventory to be used for diagnosis. - 4.
 Design a basic-level treatment plan for a client. - 5.
 Understand how psychodiagnostic measures can be used to aide in diagnosing psychopathology. - 6.
-Conduct a psychosocial (a.k.a. clinical interview) in which you gather information about a person's past history to aide in diagnosis according to the DSM-IV-TR and DSM 5.
+Conduct a psychosocial (a.k.a. clinical interview) in which you gather information about a person's past history to aide in diagnosis according to the DSM 5.